centarro/commerce-docs/docs/commerce2/user-guide/payments.md

 ## Authorization
 ### Create an authorization

-**todo We need help filling out this section!
-Feel free to follow the *edit this page* link and contribute.**
+!!! note "We need help filling out this section!
+Feel free to follow the *edit this page* link and contribute.""

 Some gateways will support backend payment entry.
 Especially manual payments.